louking/runningroutes/runningroutes/docs/source/admin-guide.rst

 RunningAHEAD
 --------------------------------------
 Bring up the workout you want to download.
-Click the hamburger / menu button next to the run type.
-Click Download GPX.
+Click the **hamburger / menu** button next to the run type.
+Click **Download GPX**.
 Name the file the same name as the route.

 .. image:: images/runningahead.*
    :align: center